amrtaher1234/GSoC_Proposal-/README.md

 Before digging into the time plan details or how the communication shall be made i'd like to mention why i picked these chapters.<br>
-Some of the chapters mentioned are already implemented like Solving problmes by searching, what i aim to do is to enhance the visual graphics of how these algorithms are demonstrated to the user, like for example the A* algorithm, i'd use a javascript framework called p5.js to create a better scene of nodes that the user can interact with them and they would animate when clicked.
+Some of the chapters mentioned are already implemented like Solving problmes by searching, what i aim to do is to enhance the visual graphics of how these algorithms are demonstrated to the user, like for example the A* algorithm, i'd use a javascript framework called
+[p5.js](https://www.p5js.org/) to create a better scene of nodes that the user can interact with them and they would animate when clicked.<br>
-The whole enhancements and addition of new algorithms would be built by p5.js (a framework for graphics), such framework provides lots of tools.
+The whole enhancements and addition of new algorithms would be built by p5.js (a framework for graphics), such framework provides lots of tools.<br>
-Chapters like Learning from examples or NLP are considered to be a very interesting fields for me as i learned some of the fundemntals of Machine Learning / Deep Learning and my graduation is built upon such fields (A classifier to classify executable files to be Malware or not based on their API sequence, we are using a recurrent neural network).
+Chapters like Learning from examples or NLP are considered to be a very interesting fields for me as i learned some of the fundemntals of Machine Learning / Deep Learning and my graduation is built upon such fields (A classifier to classify executable files to be Malware or not based on their API sequence, we are using a recurrent neural network).<br>

+### Plan Time
+1. Week 1-3 I will learn more about the algorithms i'm going to implement from the book/ other sources
+2. Week 3-5 Implementing Algorithms in chapter 3 and enhancing their graphical looks
+3. Week 5-6 Revising on the implemented algorithms with my mentor to enhance it or correct any errors
+4. Week 6-8 Implementing Algorithms in Chapter 18 and enhancing Chapter 22 algorithms
+5. Week 8-9 Revising Algorithms implemented in the previous 2 weeks with my mentor and enhancing them
+6. Week 9-11 Implementing Chapter 16 Algorithms and revising them
+7. 11-12 Wrap up my work with my mentor and publish it (will discuss how i should add it to the main website)